 - 1 inch piece of fresh ginger grated

-- 1 tsp cumin
+- 1 tsp cumin powder

-- 1/2 teaspoon ground cinnamon
+- ½ teaspoon cinnamon powder

-- 1 teaspoon corriander
+- 1 teaspoon corriander powder

 - A few strands of saffron

 - ½ cup chicken stock or use stock cubes

 - Set the Instant Pot on 'Saute' mode and heat 1 tablespoon oilve oil.
 Once hot, add the chicken thighs and legs.

 - Brown the chicken on both sides for around 4-5 minutes on each side.
 Once browned, keep aside for later.

 - In the Instant Pot, add 1/2 tablespoon of olive oil.
 Add the sliced onions and saute until translucent.
 Then add the spice powder and minced ginger and garlic.
 Saute for a minute, do not overcook else the spices will burn.

 - Add the chicken stock (or use water mixed with stock / bouillon) and deglaze to make sure there is no residue at the bottom of the pot.